 The air purifier that I recommend and use in our home and office is the Intelli-Pro Air Purifier.

 Use essential oils to effectively clean and freshen indoor air.
 A good DIY essential oil room spritzer recipe is the following: Add 12-15 drops of pure essential oil to 1/2 cup of white vinegar and 1 1/2 cups of purified water.
-Place in a dark glass spray bottle shake well before each use.
-This recipe is especially useful for bathrooms, closets, basements and sick rooms.
+Place in a dark glass spray bottle and shake well before each use.
+This recipe is beneficial for bathrooms, closets, basements, and sick rooms.
 Make sure that the essential oils you use are free from chemical additives.
-Essential oils for air purification include: Lemongrass, Lime, Lavender, Sweet Orange, Peppermint, Pine, Rosemary, Sage, Tangerine, Tea Tree, Thyme, Frankincense, Eucalyptus, Ginger, Grapefruit, Helichrysum, White Camphor, Marjoram, Myrrh, Cilantro, Citronella.
+Essential oils for air purification include Lemongrass, Lime, Lavender, Sweet Orange, Peppermint, Pine, Rosemary, Sage, Tangerine, Tea Tree, Thyme, Frankincense, Eucalyptus, Ginger, Grapefruit, Helichrysum, White Camphor, Marjoram, Myrrh, Cilantro, Citronella.

 4. Aromatherapy | Essential Oil Diffuser.